Hayoung Jung

 “They are uncultured”: Unveiling Covert Harms and Social Threats in LLM Generated Conversations

-Preetam Prabhu Srikar Dammu*Hayoung Jung*, Anjali Singh, Monojit Choudhury, and Tanu Mitra
+Preetam Prabhu Srikar Dammu*, Hayoung Jung*, Anjali Singh, Monojit Choudhury, and Tanu Mitra

 In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, Nov 2024 – Nominated for the Best Paper Award